scalastic/scalastic.github.io/_posts/en/2023-12-21-ufw-fail2ban-nginx.markdown

 description: "The ultimate guide to securing your Nginx server on Ubuntu with Fail2ban and UFW.
 Practical tips for an infallible defense."
 img: ufw-fail2ban-nginx.jpg
 fig-caption: Picture of <a href="#">DALL•E</a> about <a href="https://www.fortnite.com/">Fortnite</a>
-tags: [UFW, Fail2ban, Nginx, Security, DevSecOps]
+tags: [UFW, Fail2ban, Nginx, Security, Cybersecurity, DevSecOps]
 lang: en
 permalink: /ufw-fail2ban-nginx/
 status: finished